Amulet with a Stylized Figure of Heh, the God of Eternity

 The three metal amulets in this case are highly stylized versions of a common Middle Kingdom motif: a kneeling figure of Heh, the god of eternity, holding two hieroglyphs for “year.”
 These objects reflect Sa-Inher’s wish to live forever.

-- Catalogue Description: Small silver (?) electrum pendant from a necklace.
+Small electrum (?) pendant from a necklace.
 Probably a highly conventionalized version of the well-known amulet of a seated figure in a frame of the sky supported by "was" pillars.
 Suspension loop on reverse.
-Condition: Good, metal slightly discolored.